jonathan-annett/capture-monitor-to-desktop/README.md

 This simply tells Visual Studio to make the file as efficient as possible, and not include extra code that would allow you to debug it using Visual Studio.

-To actually build the file use the menu in visual studio to select "Rebuild Solutuion" from the "Build" menu:
+To actually build the file use the menu in visual studio to select "Rebuild Solution" from the "Build" menu:

 <img src="vsmenu.png">